Optimal Path Homotopy For Univariate Polynomials: Approximations of geodesics

 \subsection{In the space of univariate polynomials of degree $n$ ($n\geq 2$)}

 In this subsection, \texttt{mlc(p)} indicates the condition length of the B\'{e}zier curve defined by \texttt{p}.
-We calculate the optimal value, together with the matrix of control points (\texttt{x\_opt}) for the B\'{e}zier curve that realizes the minimum and its condition length (\texttt{fval}).\\ To understand more, we study some examples below, where we use the B\'{e}zier curve defined by these control points as initial guess for an optimization process that approximates the condition geodesic of end points $\left(-1, -1, 2 \right)^T$ and $\left(1, -1, 2 \right)^T$ in the space of univariate polynomials of degree $3$.
-Note that the end points are kept fixed throughout the optimization process. \begin{example} Consider the set of control points $\left\lbrace \left(-1, -1, 2 \right)^T,\left( 0,-2,2 \right)^T,\left(1, -1, 2 \right)^T\right\rbrace $ which we denote using a matrix:
+We calculate the optimal value, together with the matrix of control points (\texttt{x\_opt}) for the B\'{e}zier curve that realizes the minimum and its condition length (\texttt{fval}).\\ To understand more, we study some examples below, where we use the B\'{e}zier curve defined by these control points as an initial guess for an optimization process that approximates the condition geodesic of endpoints $\left(-1, -1, 2 \right)^T$ and $\left(1, -1, 2 \right)^T$ in the space of univariate polynomials of degree $3$.
+Note that the endpoints are kept fixed throughout the optimization process. \begin{example} Consider the set of control points $\left\lbrace \left(-1, -1, 2 \right)^T,\left( 0,-2,2 \right)^T,\left(1, -1, 2 \right)^T\right\rbrace $ which we denote using a matrix:

 here we consider these control points for the control polygon of a B\'{e}zier curve of degree $2$.\\ We get the condition length $\texttt{lc(p)} = 0.7622$, and the optimal value

 Now we are going to perturb the optimal control points a little to see how large is the variation of the optimal condition length.
 Let's consider other sets of control points\\ $\left\lbrace \left(-1, -1, 2 \right)^T,\left( 0,-0.9521,2.3306 \right)^T,\left(1, -1, 2 \right)^T\right\rbrace $, $\left\lbrace \left(-1, -1, 2 \right)^T,\left( -0.0381,-1,2.3306 \right)^T,\left(1, -1, 2 \right)^T\right\rbrace $ and $\left\lbrace \left(-1, -1, 2 \right)^T,\left( -0.0381,-0.9521,2.2 \right)^T,\left(1, -1, 2 \right)^T\right\rbrace $, which we denote using matrices \texttt{p1, p2} and \texttt{p3} as below: